YeniferArrubla/portfolio/README.md

 # Portfolio
-By **Yennifer Arrubla**
+By **Yennifer Arrubla** 🍀
----

 ![Portfolio image](./assets/portfolio-image.jpg)
-Here you can find information about me and about my learning process, which I am building with each project.
+In this project you can find information about me and about my learning process, which I am building with each project.
 The images inside the Project section are example images when I finish each project I will replace them whit real image project.

 ---

-## Portfolio Sections
+## Sections

 - Hi
 - Knowledge